Written by: Samantha Justice, P.E.

-    A subset of green infrastructure, stormwater management usually includes the consideration of pervious and porous pavements.
-Traditional asphalt and concrete parking lot surfaces create significant stormwater runoff, and in many municipalities, cannot be used in expansion or new build situations.
+A subset of green infrastructure, stormwater management usually includes the consideration of pervious/porous pavements.
+Traditional asphalt and concrete parking lot surfaces create significant stormwater runoff, and many municipalities do not allow them in expansion or new build situations.

-When the paved area is constructed completely with a porous pavement, stormwater concerns are greatly reduced.
-Depending upon the choice, pavements that return rainwater to the aquifer not only nearly eliminate stormwater runoff – they also reduce sheet flow and point load erosion problems at the pavement edges, and reduce need for additional stormwater infrastructure to convey the water away from the area.
-Porous pavement systems can be directly integrated with asphalt and concrete surfaces to reduce such failures and reduce or eliminate the need for stormwater conveyance channels, pipes, and swales.
-As a result, downstream stormwater pipe systems see less silt and less water which requires less maintenance and less capital expenditure for upsizing stormwater pipes.
+When the entire parking area is constructed using a porous pavement system, stormwater concerns are greatly reduced.
+Depending on the type chosen, pavements that return rainwater to the aquifer nearly eliminate stormwater runoff and reduce sheet flow and point load erosion problems at the pavement edges.
+They also reduce the need for additional stormwater infrastructure to convey the water away from the area.
+Integrating porous pavement systems with asphalt and concrete surfaces can reduce such failures and reduce or eliminate the need for stormwater conveyance channels, pipes, and swales.
+As a result, downstream stormwater pipe systems see less silt and water, which requires less maintenance and less capital expenditure for upsizing stormwater pipes.

 Increase Parking Capacity

-Expanding parking areas with porous pavement can have a neutral effect upon the existing stormwater loading or in some cases can even decrease existing loading.
+Expanding parking areas with porous pavement can have a neutral effect on the existing stormwater loading or, in some cases, can even decrease existing loading.

-- In cases where parking areas sheet drain in the direction of the parking capacity addition, the new porous surface can go beyond self-draining and can cut off sheet flow and absorb hard surface runoff.
-Of course, one has to be careful not to overload the new porous system with sediment.
+- In cases where parking areas sheet drains in the direction of the parking capacity addition, the new porous surface can go beyond self-draining and can cut off sheet flow and absorb hard-surface runoff.
+Of course, you must be careful not to overload the new porous system with sediment.

 Integrating Permeable with Impervious Pavements

-Not all new build parking lots need to be 100% porous.
-A mix of pervious and impervious surfaces can solve both stormwater concerns and heavy traffic loading expectations.
-Using asphalt or concrete surfaces in the drive lanes of parking lots alleviates stresses on the system from repetitive passes from vehicles, and ensures that all types of vehicles can use the lot.
+Not all new-build parking lots need to be 100% porous.
+A combination of pervious and impervious surfaces can solve stormwater concerns and heavy traffic loading expectations.
+Using asphalt or concrete surfaces in the drive lanes of parking lots alleviates stresses on the system from repetitive passes from vehicles and ensures that all types of vehicles can use the lot.
 Joined to these drive lanes can be adjacent porous parking stalls, controlling stormwater runoff and eliminating the need for inlets and conveyance systems.
-While permeable infill promotes fast infiltration, the base depth may be designed to suit the stormwater needs of the site–allowing for storage and natural percolation.
+While permeable infill promotes fast infiltration, the base depth may be designed to suit the stormwater needs of the site, allowing for storage and natural percolation.